tylerchessman/PBI_FRED_EIA/README.md

 ### Connector Installation - Power BI Desktop
 After obtaning the necessary api_key(s), download and configure the connector in the Power BI Desktop; configuration can be done either:
-* Automatically.
-Download and run the signed self-extracting installer - <a href="https://github.com/tylerchessman/PBI_FRED_EIA/raw/main/Enpublica_DataConn_PBI.exe">Enpublica_DataConn_PBI.exe</a>.
-This file will install the connector, and add it as a trusted connection. **Note:** requires Admin privileges.
 * Manually.
-Download the connector file Enpublica.pqx and then:
+Download the connector file <a href="https://github.com/tylerchessman/PBI_FRED_EIA/raw/main/Enpublica.mez">Enpublica.mez</a> and then:
     * Copy the connector file to the local [Documents]\Power BI Desktop\Custom Connectors folder.
 If the folder doesn't exist, create it.
-    * Adjust the data extension security settings; refer to https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connector-extensibility for instructions.
+    * Adjust the data extension security settings in Power BI Desktop, File-Options-Security-Data Extensions-Allow any extension to load.
+Refer to https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connector-extensibility for instructions.
+* Automatically.
+Download the zip file <a href="https://github.com/tylerchessman/PBI_FRED_EIA/raw/main/EnpublicaDQ_2024.zip">EnpublicaDQ_2024.zip</a>.
+Unzip and run Setup.bat to automatically install the connector, and add it as a trusted connector. **Note:** requires Admin privileges.

 **Tip!**  If you install the connector _while_ Power BI Desktop is open, make sure you close/re-open Power BI Desktop to ensure the connector is loaded.

 ### Connector Installation - Power BI Service